WHO WE ARE

 Katherine lives in Palo Alto.

 Emily served two terms on the Saratoga City Council, and as mayor in 2014 and 2017.
 As a council member, she also took on regional roles such as Chair of the Santa Clara County Library Joint Powers Authority and President of the Peninsula Division of the League of California Cities, collaborating with other elected officials.
-After concluding her second term in December 2018, Emily was elected Board Vice-Chair of the Hakone Foundation and had served as Vice Chair to Santa Clara County Advisory Commission on Consumer Affairs.
+After concluding her second term in December 2018, Emily was elected Board Vice-Chair of the Hakone Foundation.
 Before elected office, Emily was President of the Saratoga Chamber of Commerce, and PTSA Co-President of Saratoga High School where her two children attended.
 Emily recently retired from her 20 year old business in promotional products to focus on community service.

 Emily supports diversity, and strongly believes it is essential to include and engage women in both the public and private sectors.
 She is passionate about supporting women to run for elected and appointed positions, especially women who are qualified but lack the resources and political machine to back them up.

 Virginia has the privilege of serving on both the San Mateo County Harbor District Board of Commissioners and the Menlo Park Fire Protection District Board of Directors.
 She is the first Asian-American woman to serve on both boards and is the second woman in the 100+-year history to serve on the Menlo Park Fire Protection District Board.
 In 2015, Virginia was named by the Silicon Valley Business Journal as a “Woman of Influence.”